ecreall/nova-ideo/README.rst

 The app is deployed on https://local.ecreall.com:8443 (local.ecreall.com resolves to 127.0.0.1 and is necessary for nginx)

+I'll use $DOMAIN for https://local.ecreall.com:8443 in the rest of the documentation.

 The default configuration in **docker-compose-dev.yml** is used to connect with a postfix via a ssh tunnel like this::